zhuruili/zhuruili/README.md

 - 👋 I’m @zhuruili from Wuhan University of Technology
 - 👀 I’m interested in code/game/art
-- 🌱 I’m currently learning Flask(Python)
+- 🌱 I’m currently learning Pytorch and Qt
 - 💞️ I’m curious about hacking techniques and AI art
 - 📫 You can reach me by email: 2997366615@qq.com
 - ⚡ Fun fact: It took me three years of college to realize that I don't know anything at all
-- 💼 I'm currently working as a Python intern at DCRAYS
+- 💼 I used to work as a Python intern at DCRAYS

 ## Skills